fraunhofer-igd-iva/create-nxtstart-app/README.md

 The example is using Github in the `.env`.
 See the [Docs](https://next-auth.js.org/configuration/providers/oauth#built-in-providers) for more details.

+## Cypress Testing

+Run tests using `yarn run test` or open the GUI using `yarn run cypressGui`.

+The example specifications for the authentication won't work for the current webstart as it requires an admin login, but the concept of writing tests should still become clear.

 ## Progressive Web App

 The example provides a basic service worker, manifest.json and necessary assets to get started.
 See `/worker/index.js` to edit the service worker.